davidgiga1993/mixing-station-docs/docs/mackie/general.md

 # Mackie DL

-The following limitations apply when using mixing station with the Mackie DL series:
+The following limitations apply when using Mixing Station with the Mackie DL series:

 - Custom channel icons are not shown
-- Firmware updates must be applied via MasterFader app
+- Firmware updates must be applied via the MasterFader app